iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.ny.health.proximity 3 reviews"/>
 </p>

+> All of these apps need to work together, not try to supercede each other.
+People who travel should not need to switch which app is doing sensing depending on which state they are in.
+If this is the fault of state health departments, they need to stop the bickering and all work together<br> :date: __2021-01-06 04:16:14__

+> I will say, recently in our area we've had an outbreak.
+The app was scanning daily to see if anyone in the vicinity had reported symptoms.
+This will only work if everyone down loads this and enters symptoms or lack thereof often.<br> :date: __2021-01-06 02:02:53__

 > The closeness sensing won't work if your phone is in battery saver mode (at least with my phone).
 If your Bluetooth + location are both on and you're still getting errors, try turning off battery saver/power saving mode.<br> :date: __2021-01-01 17:15:03__

 > It's okay but I feel I get no notifications when I'm close to an area that is COVID popular region.<br> :date: __2020-12-26 16:34:11__